Photo Credit: Joshua, Adobe Stock

 WildEarth Guardians’ History

 We stopped what would have been perhaps the largest logging and road-building project ever in Wyoming.
 The Medicine Bow Landscape Analysis Vegetation (LaVa) Project covered 850,000 acres and would have logged 360,000 of them, including 123,000 acres across 25 different Roadless Areas.
 It would also have included building 600 miles of temporary roads.
+The Forest Service withdrew the project after pressure from Guardians and allies.

 In response to Guardians’ lawsuit, a federal judge ruled that the Bureau of Land Management did not adequately quantify the climate change impacts of oil and gas leasing and rejected the sale of 300,000 acres of public lands in Wyoming for fracking.
 The ruling is a major blow to the Trump administration’s anti-environment, anti-climate agenda, and has implications for public lands across the American West.